k14s/design-docs/ytt/001-schemas/README.md

 ## Open Questions

+- Given that Data Values all become overlays, now all array items require a `@overlay/append`
+    - this will be a negative UX for brand new users as it lights a number of tool features just so that I can specify an array for my library. :(
+    - this has been a pain
+- How could we assign line numbers to YAML nodes that are generated from Starlark code?
+    - how common of a situation is this?
+    - becomes more important when referencing nodes in schema because our violation messages depend on naming the type/structure declaration by line number.
 - Overlaying Schema implies the need for meta to be copied along
 - Documentation could be enhanced if validation rules were included.
 How could validation authors provide documentation for their validation?
   - provide a magic string for the input and the function returns documentation?
   - function always returns documentation as part of return value?
 - How should schema work with ytt libraries?
-  - How do we support data values that are targetting a dependency library?
+  - How do we support data values that are targeting a dependency library?
 - How will code defined in a schema file make its way into the execution context of the target "template"?
   - e.g. function supporting validation
   - idea: could we capture the "globals" resulting from the execution of the schema "template" and feed those into the target "template"'s execution context?